Join us for the 150th anniversary of the Brussels tram network!

 A large tram parade: 120 volunteers and 40 vehicles!

-The high point of our celebrations will, without a doubt, be the large tram parade on rue Royale, starting at 2 p.m.
+The high point of our celebrations will, without a doubt, be the large tram parade on rue Royale, starting at 2 p.m on 1 May.
 No less than 40 vehicles will take part.
 They represent the evolution from the first horse-drawn trams, to the very latest, modern, low-floor models that ply the streets of Brussels today.
 The Museum’s 120 volunteers will try to make this parade a memorable one, in collaboration with STIB and Visit Brussels, the regional tourist agency.
+Click here to download the brochure on the parade in a PDF document (size 7.5 MB).

 An exhibition: a steam tram at place Royale!

 At place Royale, an exhibition will show the past and future of the tram in Brussels.
 A horse-drawn car from the 19th century will be shown next to a life-size model of the “next generation tram”, which will be put in service starting next year.
 The celebrations on May 1st will mark the very first time this model will be shown to the public.
 At place Royale, a number of vicinal trams will complete the exhibition.
 The vehicles on show connected Brussels with its periphery until 1978.
 One of these will be a working steam tram, brought over from Thuin for the occasion.
-Access to the exhibition is free of charge, it is open from 11 a.m. to 7 p.m.
+Access to the exhibition is free of charge, it is open from 11 a.m. to 7 p.m, from Wednesday 1 to Sunday 5 May.

 Trips on the museum’s trams after the parade!